cdapio/cdap/docs/developer-guide/source/debugging.rst

 Where to Go Next
 ================
-Now that you've had an introduction to programming applications for the Continuuity Reactor, take a look at:
+Now that you've had an introduction to Continuuity Reactor, take a look at:

-- `Advanced Continuuity Reactor Features </developers/advanced>`__,
+- `Operating a Continuuity Reactor <operations>`__,
-  with details of the Flow, DataSet and Transaction systems.
+  which covers putting Continuuity Reactor into production.